Montana Sen. Tester talks up Trump to defuse GOP challenge

 BILLINGS, Mont.
-(AP) — U.S. Sen. Jon Tester is rolling out a new television ad promoting his collaboration with President Donald Trump as the Montana Democrat seeks to inoculate himself against conservative critics ahead of Trump’s upcoming visit to the state.
+(AP) — U.S. Sen. Jon Tester unveiled a new television ad Wednesday promoting his collaboration with President Donald Trump as the Montana Democrat sought to inoculate himself against conservative critics ahead of Trump’s Thursday visit to the state.

-The ad, scheduled to air Thursday, highlights veterans’ health care legislation from Tester that was signed into law by the Republican president.
+The ad highlights two pieces of veterans’ health care legislation from Tester that were signed into law by the Republican president.
+It includes news footage saying Tester helped write the bills, side by side with images of Trump praising their passage.

-Republican State Auditor Matt Rosendale has made his support for Trump a centerpiece of his campaign to unseat Tester.
+The ad is scheduled to air Thursday on stations in Billings, where Trump is due to appear in the evening to promote Tester challenger, State Auditor Matt Rosendale.
+Rosendale has made his support for Trump a centerpiece of his challenge to the two-term incumbent.

-Trump won Montana by 20 percentage points in 2016.
-He targeted Tester for defeat after they clashed over Trump’s Veteran Affairs nominee.
+Trump won Montana by 20 percentage points in the 2016 election.
+He took a personal interest in Montana’s Senate contest in April after Tester released allegations that derailed the president’s nomination of White House physician Ronny Jackson to lead the Department of Veterans Affairs

 Most Read Nation & World Stories